-A company's constitution may set other requirements for the secretary of the company - for example, it might specify that the secretary is responsible for maintaining certain registers (see part 4 about registers and records), and making arrangements for meetings and taking minutes of those meetings (see part 5 about Annual General Meetings and part 6 about Board meetings).
+A company's constitution may set other requirements for the secretary of the company - for example, it might specify that the secretary is responsible for maintaining certain registers (see part 4 of this guide 'Reporting, records and registers'), and making arrangements for meetings and taking minutes of those meetings (see part 5 of this guide 'General meetings' and part 6 of this guide 'Board meetings').

-The company secretary of a non-charitable CLGs has specific responsibilities to ensure the company complies with given 'corporate responsibility provisions' under the Corporations Act (set out in part 2 of this guide).
+The company secretary of a non-charitable CLGs has specific responsibilities to ensure the company complies with given 'corporate responsibility provisions' under the Corporations Act (set out in part 2 of this guide 'Appointing and removing a director or secretary').